-- 1. Make sure you poperly installed the application software following the instructions that came with your software and your computer's ystem Reference guide. - Check your application documentation.
+- 1. Make sure you properly installed the application software following the instructions that came with your software and your computer's System Reference guide. - Check your application documentation.
 Does your computer meet the memory requirement and video requirements?
-You can use ClientWORKS to check the memory on your computer (refer to Chapter 5 for more information on ClientWORKS). - If not, follow the instructions in you System Reference guide to upgrade your computer to meet the required memory and video requirements for the application software.
+You can use ClientWORKS to check the memory on your computer (refer to Chapter 5 for more information on ClientWORKS).

+If not, follow the instructions in your System Reference guide to upgrade your computer to meet the required memory and video requirements for the application software.

-- 3. Does your computer have the necessary hard disk space to load the application?
-You can identify what hard disk space you have by accessing "File Manager" (Windows for Workgroups and Windows NT Workstation) or "Windows Explorer" (Windows 95). - If not, free up the necessary space on your hard disk drive and then load the application. - 4.
-Make sure you installed an authorized copy of the application software.
+3. Does your computer have the necessary hard disk space to load the application?
+You can identify what hard disk space you have by accessing "Windows Explorer."

+If not, free up the necessary space on your hard disk drive and then load the application.

+4. Make sure you installed an authorized copy of the application software.

+then use the new disks to install the application.

-- 5. Make sure all required device drivers are installed. - If you are missing device drivers that should have been supplied, check the Digital BBS or the Internet. - Refer to Latest Product and Information Updates. - Follow the instructions in the supplied Windows documentation to properly install the required device drivers. - 6.
-If your application software still does not load properly, contact your software reseller or manufacturer.
+5. Make sure all required device drivers are installed.

+If you are missing device drivers that should have been supplied, check the Digital BBS or the Internet.

+Refer to Latest Product and Information Updates.

+Follow the instructions in the supplied Windows documentation to properly install the required device drivers.

+6. If your application software still does not load properly, contact your software reseller or manufacturer.